 This happening in spite of a contract is called "requirements creep" or "scope creep".

 The "missing link" argument by Creationists as noted in the Futurama example basically goes as thus: There has no transitional fossils found between distinct species, often just talking about the link between man and apes.
 When a link is found, they demand the links between the two, or state the creature doesn't count as half of one creature and half another.
 When the limits of the fossil records are reached (only a tiny fraction of animal are preserved), the creationists claim victory.

-Richard Dawkins noted something similar - if a fossil is found which bisects a gap in the evolutionary record, well, the creationist can now argued that there are two gaps instead of one.
+Richard Dawkins noted something similar - if a fossil is found which bisects a gap in the evolutionary record, well, the creationist can now argue that there are two gaps instead of one.

 If a relationship between two people is strained and one of them wants to make it right, the other person may give off a list of things the person needs to do to regain the trust.
 As time goes on, the person trying to finish the list of tasks will be exasperated to see that their significant other has moved the goal post by forcing them to jump through even more hoops.

 The Fédération Aéronautique Internationale, founded in France in 1905 to verify aviation records, stated among its rules that an aircraft should be able to take off under its own power in order to qualify for a record.
 Thus they did not count the Wright Brothers' aircraft, which had been flying for more than a year at that point, because they used rails and skids to take off, allowing them to claim that a Brazilian-born Frenchman (Alberto Santos-Dumont) was really the first man to fly.
 Needless to say, no one outside of France and Brazil cared, and they themselves have stamped the Wright Brothers as the first to fly a heavier than air craft successfully.